 Whether you have a passion for working in the private or public sector, continuing your education at the graduate level, or even creating your own responsible and sustainable company, your BES degree and its specialized Areas of Concentration will provide you with the insights, knowledge and skills you will need to land a successful and dynamic career.

 Customize your BES degree with our Areas of Concentration

 Choosing an area of concentration is required with your BES degree.
-In Year 2, you will be able to choose two of the areas listed below to gain further insight into the concentration before officially declaring the area by the start of Year 3.
+In Year 2, you will enrol and complete the three area of concentration foundation courses listed below to gain further insight into the concentration you are interested in pursuing before officially declaring the area by the start of Year 3.
 This will allow you the opportunity to work with our student success team and your professors to decide which area is best suited for your individual interests.
 Each area provides students with unique perspectives and advanced skills to assist you in making your BES degree your very own unique program.